Reviewed April 2014, next review April 2017

 A little support and reassurance can go a long way towards helping you and your partner enjoy your pregnancy and bond with the baby growing inside you.

-Read about the care you will be offered in your pregnancy here.
+Find out about the care you will be offered during your pregnancy.

 People often talk about pregnancy as being nine months long.
 In fact it’s usually slightly longer than this.
 Your pregnancy is measured from the first day of your last period rather than the day you actually conceived.